A Pascal's Theorem for rational normal curves: Main results

-The Grassmann-Cayley algebra equation in Theorem \ref{theorem-main} (ii) can be rewritten in many equivalent ways using the standard properties of the meet and join operations.
+The Grassmann--Cayley algebra equation in Theorem~\ref{maintheoremintro2}~(ii) can be rewritten in many equivalent ways using the standard properties of the meet and join operations.
 This is the content of the next theorem.

-\begin{theorem} Let $\{j_1,\ldots,j_{d-2}\}=I_1\amalg I_2\amalg I_3\amalg I_4$ be a partition, where in each $I_i$ the indices are in ascending order ($I_i$ could possibly be empty).
-Then the Grassmann-Cayley algebra equation in Theorem~\ref{theorem-main} (ii) can be rewritten as
+\begin{theorem} Let $\{j_1,\ldots,j_{d-2}\}=J_1\amalg J_2\amalg J_3\amalg J_4$ be a partition, where in each $J_i$ the indices are in ascending order ($J_i$ could possibly be empty).
+Then the Grassmann--Cayley algebra equation in Theorem~\ref{maintheoremintro2}~(ii) can be rewritten as

 \end{theorem}